TheSpaceSheep/apm_tool/README.md

 Download and execute the setup installation executable.
 The setup was made using Inno Setup.

 ### From source
+Clone the repository (or download all files in the same folder) and run main.py using a python interpreter.

 Dependencies
 * Python 3
 * pynput